-Mixed Tone Instructions Create Unstable Output
+Mixed Tone Instructions Make Output Read Schizophrenic

-You asked for output that is “professional but friendly, authoritative but humble, technical but accessible”.
+You asked for output that is “professional but friendly, authoritative but humble, technical but accessible.”
 Each pair sounds reasonable.
-The model produced a five-paragraph essay that swings between sentences — one sentence sounds like a McKinsey memo, the next like a friendly Slack message, the third like a textbook footnote.
-Re-prompting “blend them more smoothly” yields a smoother but equally inconsistent voice.
-The problem is not the blending.
-The problem is that you asked for two voices and the model averaged them, and averages of opposing voices read as schizophrenic.
+What came back is a five-paragraph essay that lurches sentence to sentence: one line reads like a McKinsey memo, the next like a friendly Slack message, the third like a textbook footnote.
+Re-prompting “blend them more smoothly” gives you a smoother but equally inconsistent voice.

 Before you change anything